Huegoxaga/notes/finance/related-concepts.md

 - Also known as Normal Costing, Direct Costing, Traditional Costing, Absorption Costing, Plant-Wide Rate Costing, Single Rate Costing
 - It is required by `GAAP` for external reporting purpose
-- Different from average costing, job order costing trace the actual and direct material/labour cost
+- Different from average costing, job order costing trace the actual and direct material/labour cost, while average costing evaluates the average cost of a unit using the sum of all direct and indirect costs
+- Different from actual costing, cctual costing is a calculation of all accurate costs associated with a project including materials, labor and overhead costs
 - Applied on estimatie
 - For overhead cost (which is indirect), find a cost driver to allocate overhead
   - e.g. hours in shop for auto repairs